Home » Blog » Microsoft Teams Security Part 3 – Security Configurations

 • Teams Manager improves Teams governance with team templates, lifecycles, naming conventions and more.

-• External User Manager helps you manage and control guest users.
+• External User Manager helps you manage and control guest users, for better Microsoft 365 security.

 • Intranet brings your SharePoint intranet to Microsoft Teams with a multilingual mega menu.